-Duke Energy Progress plans to meet a significant portion of the General Requirement with RECs from solar facilities.
-Solar energy has emerged as a predominant renewable energy resource in the Southeast, and the Company views the downward trend in solar equipment and installation costs over the past several years as a positive development.
-As such, the Company is using solar resources to contribute to our compliance efforts beyond the Solar Set-Aside minimum threshold for NC REPS, and will continue to do so during the Planning Period.
+Duke Energy Carolinas plans to meet a portion of the General Requirement with RECs from solar facilities.
+Solar energy has emerged as a predominant renewable energy resource in the Southeast, and the i.
+NET METERING FACILITIES

+Company views the downward trend in solar equipment and installation costs over the past several years as a positive development.
+As such, the Company expects solar resources to contribute to our compliance efforts beyond the Solar Set-Aside minimum threshold for NC REPS during the Planning Period.